vigna/epserde-rs/README.md

 Internal parameters, that is, parameters used by the types of your fields but that do not represent the type of your fields are left untouched.
 However, to be serializable they must be classified as deep-copy or zero-copy, and in the first case they must have a `'static` lifetime.
+The only exception to this rule is for types inside a [`PhantomData`], which do not even need to be serializable.
 For example,

 ```rust
 # fn main() -> Result<(), Box<dyn std::error::Error>> {